pkolaczk/fclones/README.md

     fclones group / --exclude '/dev/**' '/proc/**'

 ### Removing Files
-To remove files or replace them by links, you need to send the default report produced by `fclones group` to the standard input of `fclones remove` or `fclones link` command.
+To remove files or replace them by links, you need to send the report produced by `fclones group` to the standard input of `fclones remove` or `fclones link` command.
+The report format is detected automatically.
+Currently, `default` and `json` report formats are supported.

 Assuming the list of duplicates has been saved in file `dupes.txt`, the following commands would remove the redundant files: